Local COVID-19 deaths reach 200; Drive-thru vaccinations planned Thursday - Salisbury Post

 Before being vaccinated, people will be asked to verify their age, answer a few questions on paper or a tablet and provide insurance cards, if available.
 The vaccine is free to everyone; however, the Rowan Health Department is filing with insurance for administrative costs.
 Regardless of insurance, there is no cost to the person vaccinated.

-“As we go forward, please know that Rowan County Public Health’s number one priority is to ensure that all Rowan County citizens that want a vaccine can receive it, while also balancing vaccine supply and abiding by the phased approach provided to us by NCDHHS,” the Rowan Health Department said in a news release.
+“As we go forward, please know that Rowan County Public Health’s No. 1 priority is to ensure that all Rowan County citizens that want a vaccine can receive it, while also balancing vaccine supply and abiding by the phased approach provided to us by NCDHHS,” the Rowan Health Department said in a news release.

 State statistics